-Tip 1: Use common sense
+Tip 1: Use Common Sense

-The general rule of thumb online – as in life – is that if something seems too good to be true, the chances are that’s probably the case.
+If something seems too good to be true, the chances are that’s probably the case.

-Check the About us page, are they a registered company, are there any reviews on sites like Trust Pilot.
+Check the websites ‘About Us’ page, are they a registered company, are there any reviews on sites like Trust Pilot.
 It can also be useful to check when a website was created.
 If it was very recently, then it is most likely not legitimate.

-Tip 2 – Never click on links in Emails or Messages
+Tip 2 – Never Click on Links in Emails or Messages

-If the email is from a reputable site, simply navigate directly to the site yourself in a web browser NOT from any links in the email and the deal should be available.
+If the email is from a reputable site, simply navigate directly to the site yourself in a web browser, NOT from any links in the email and the deal should be available.

 Criminals sometimes set up sites that look exactly the same as the one you’re expecting (at least for a page or two anyway) and it can be an easy mistake to log in, then get a nasty surprise when you don’t receive the goods or your bank account is emptied.

-Tip 3 – Check the website URL
+Tip 3 – Check the Website URL

 You will also see a small closed padlock symbol at the start of the web address.

-Tip 4 – Use a Credit Card wherever possible
+Tip 4 – Use a Credit Card Wherever Possible

 Credit cards offer far more protection against online purchases, and some even offer extended online protection plans to protect your money when buying online.
 Speak to your credit card provider if unsure.

-Tip 5 – Use different and SECURE passwords
+Tip 5 – Use Different and SECURE Passwords

 Its sad that we have to write these – but its the world we live in.

-Thanks for reading
+Thanks for reading.

-If you would like to speak with us you can call on 02476 102030 or via this form
+If you would like to speak with us you can call on 02476 102030 or via this form.